signalarun/javafx-learnings/README.md

  + BorderPane
  + SplitPane
  + HBox, VBox, and ButtonBar

+## UI components
+ + ScrollPane
+   - Use fitToHeight and fitToWidth property to fit the components inside ScrollPane to the varying size of ScrollPane panel

 ## Tools
  - Scene builder
  - Intellij Idea IDE with JavaFx activated